sherry0429/SOAForPython/README.md

 ## todo

-- add watcher callback
 - add Data Persistence Interface
-- add truly service and run it
-- add user guide
+- add Base prepare_input_file method
+- when a lots of service appear, and delay each other, make a base class to extend

 ## If you don't make sure you need this repo or not, you can see this: